 Believe it or not, those of us here at Cuboh know a thing or two about online ordering.
-You could say that it’s kind of our whole thing, even!
+You could say that it’s kind of our whole thing!
 Not everyone has the same experience with online ordering systems for restaurants.
-So, we figured it was time we lent a helping hand and got you a flawless restaurant online ordering system.
+So, we figured it was time we lent a helping hand and offered a flawless restaurant online ordering system.

 Let’s not waste any time and just… dive right in, shall we?